-The Dallas LGBT Bar Association’s Board of Directors for the 2020–2021 term is comprised of six attorneys from a range of backgrounds and practice areas:
+The Dallas LGBT Bar Association’s Board of Directors for the 2020–2021 term is comprised of eight attorneys from a range of backgrounds and practice areas:

 President: Mario H. Nguyen

 Mario is a White Collar Criminal Defense and Investigations Attorney in the Dallas office of Locke Lord LLP, and a graduate of Harvard Law School.
 He represents individuals, public bodies, and private companies by conducting internal investigations, navigating government investigations, and advocating for clients in criminal proceedings and collateral civil matters involving state and federal investigative bodies.
 Mario has a strong commitment to criminal pro bono work; teaches as an Adjunct Law Professor at Texas A&M School of Law; and has authored various legal articles published and cited by the Wall Street Journal, Law360, and the Texas Lawbook.

 Derek is a founding partner of DebnamRust, P.C., where he practices corporate law, estate planning & probate, and LGBT law.
 He spends a majority of his time protecting and representing small- and medium-sized Texas businesses.
 For small and new businesses, Derek drafts formation documents, advises set-up and structuring of companies, sets up 501(c)(3)s, protects companies and board members from liability, advises companies with future business planning, and helps new companies use best practices to avoid potential litigation.
 For existing small- and medium-sized Texas businesses, Derek helps companies prepare for litigation, navigate city council meetings, plan for future business, and face the legal complexities involved in everyday business.